epi2me-labs/wf-metagenomics/docs/quickstart.md

 The wf-metagenomics pipeline has 4 pre-defined databases.

-To analyze 16S/18S and ITS data, there are two databases available that we have put together using the data from [NCBI](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/).
+To analyze  archaeal, bacterial and fungal 16S/18S and ITS data, there are two databases available that we have put together using the data from [NCBI](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/).
 They can be used in both kraken2 and minimap2 pipelines:
 * ncbi_16s_18s
 * ncbi_16s_18s_28s_ITS

 To analyze metagenomics data (not just 16S/18S rRNA and ITS) with the kraken2 pipeline, there are different databases available [here](https://benlangmead.github.io/aws-indexes/k2).
 We have selected two of them:
 * PlusPF-8: It contains references for Archaea, Bacteria, viral, plasmid, human, UniVec_Core, protozoa and fungi.
 To use this database the memory available to the workflow must be slightly higher than size of the database index (8GB).